Sorry, you need to enable JavaScript to visit this website.

 The purpose of all guidance and counselling is to support individuals in making educational choices and career plans based on the principle of lifelong learning.
 Everyone in Finland is entitled to guidance and counselling services regardless of whether they are studying, working, unemployed or outside of the labour market.
 The public sector education and employment authorities and the education providers, normally municipalities (see: the Glossary), are the main actors responsible for providing guidance and counselling services.
 The division of duties and labour between them is clear.
 Education and training institutions bear the main responsibility for the guidance and counselling of pupils and students (see more in Eurydice/Finland Guidance and Counselling in Early Childhood and School Education.)
 Vocational guidance, career planning, and educational and vocational information services — available at public employment and business services — are primarily intended for those outside education and training.
 Guidance and counselling at public employment and business services, however, are also available for students.

-As mentioned in section Youth Wiki/Finland 3.1 General context, one of the main method of realising Youth Guarantee in Finland is to maintenance the network of One-Stop Guidance Centres (in Finnish: Ohjaamot) across Finland.
-It is an easy access service point for young people under the age of 30.
-Its operating model is to provide information, advice, guidance and support across a range of sectors of basic services from various administrative branches and across a broad network of collaborators.
-The open operating model encourages young people to get in-touch in order to sort out their own situation, which they can also do without involving aforementioned organisations.
-The One-Stop Guidance Centres offers special support for young people going through transitions and encourages them to remain in education and work.
-The situation of young individuals using the service is taken into account in the guidance that the initiative offers.
+There is a network of One-Stop Guidance Centres (in Finnish: Ohjaamot) across Finland, also.
+Those centres provide easy access service points to young people under the age of 30.
+Their operating model is to provide information, advice, guidance and support across a range of sectors of basic services from various administrative branches and across a broad network of collaborators.
+The openness of the service encourages young people to get in-touch to sort out their own situation.
+The situation of young individuals using the service is considered in the guidance.
 The support offered can encompass several stages such as social rehabilitation and health care services, or getting on the path towards education or employment, and coping with the preparations involved in these various processes.

 Funding

 The career guidance services in educational institutions are financed by the municipalities, the Finnish National Agency for Education, and the Ministry of Education and Culture.
-Career guidance services in public employment and the business sector are financed by the Ministry of Economic Affairs and Employment
+Career guidance services in public employment and the business sector are financed by the Ministry of Economic Affairs and Employment.
+One-Stop Guidance Centresoriginally jointly initiated by the Ministry of Economic and Employment, the Ministry of Education and Culture, and the Ministry of Social Affairs and Health, have in earlier years been carried out mostly with ESF funding.
+Nowadays the service is funded primarily by the municipalities.

 Quality assurance